gabrielcedran/coding-puzzle/README.md

 Contains the rules of the system.
 It is supposed to build new characters, start battles, validate options, etc

 ###### Gateways
 Communications between the system and outside world.
-It does matter to the business if the input of an user is being made through keybord, mouse or controller or even if it's through console terminal or web page.
-Everything that does not matter to the business itself should be in this layer
+It does not matter to the business if the input of an user is being made through keybord, mouse or controller or even if it's through console terminal or web page.
+Everything that does not matter to the business itself should be in this layer.
+This approach also makes easy to change external components.

 ##### Automated tests
 To test the use cases, it's being used [spock frameowork](http://spockframework.org/).
 It is a testing and specification framework that assists building tests using expressive language that provides maintainability through BDD style notation.